 Old garage doors lose their insulation over time.
 If you notice an increase in your energy bills each month, you may want to invest in a new garage door.
 Here are some reasons why a new garage door will improve the energy-efficiency of your home:

 - Better insulation: If you want more insulation on your garage door, you can request it from your local garage door company.
 You could also invest in material that offers improved energy efficiency, like wood.

 - Let your HVAC take a break: The extra insulation of a new garage door can help ease the burden on your HVAC system.
 When the temperature in the garage is comfortable, your HVAC system can take a break.

 - More “smart” technology: Many new garage door openers can connect to your phone, enabling you to control your garage door from anywhere in the world.
 This technology saves money on energy bills because you’ll only open it when it’s necessary to do so.
 Smart technology can also alert you if your garage door is open when you’re not home.

 The cost of replacing a garage door ranges from a few hundred dollars to several thousand, depending on various factors.
 Some of the factors that will affect your costs include:

 - Materials: The cost to replace your garage door depends, in part, on the material you choose.
-Steel and wood are some of the least expensive options, while fiberglass and vinyl tend to be some of the most expensive.
+Steel and wood garage doors are some of the least expensive options, while fiberglass and vinyl tend to be some of the most expensive.
 Installing additional insulation to improve energy efficiency will also add to material costs.
 Keep in mind that some materials, such as wood, cost more to maintain over time.